domonkosgyomorey/simple_os_template/README.md

 # Simple 32bit OS template
 ## Description
-A little abstracted 32bit OS template with some function
+A little abstracted 32bit OS template with some function.

+This repo is help me to develop some custom OS stuff.
+Example a game or something.

+But I would like to expand this project a modular way, so I can put moduls what I need in a sertain project.

+_This repo is not an OS dev tutorial, just my personal experiace with this topic.
+If you want to learn more on these pls look the link below in the referencies section._

 ## Specification
-I wrote this OS on Linux (Debian)
+I wrote this OS on Linux (Debian)<br>
+My machine is x86_64<br>
+I was not tested on other OS or hardwares

 ## Dependencies
 ( At least for my Makefile )